FreeCodeCampTrondheim/BaWoEngine/README.md

 ![Theorize Studio website screenshot](https://i.imgur.com/logNUmI.png)

-"How to write character JSON modules.md" will soon be ported to the website, meanwhile the latest updated information on JSON module design is found here.
+If you're looking for detailed and updated information on module design, this repository is currently the most updated and reliable source.